day-garwood/NVDA-GoldWave/readme.md

 For more information about GoldWave and keyboard commands, refer to GoldWave Manual.

-Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
-To use this add-on, NVDA 2019.3 or later is required.
+Note: GoldWave 6 or later is required.

+## Version 21.10

+* NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.

 ## Version 21.06